 The Silent Sale tag on the same Corvette:

-299/mo* 2012 Chevy Camaro**
+299/mo* 2018 Chevy Camaro**

 **Vehicle for Illustration Use Only

-One of the most common advertising terms used in a car dealer’s advertisements, using the term W.A.C. car dealers are able to advertise a very low payment by disclaiming the payment is only available to people that have excellent or very good credit.
+One of the most common advertising terms used in a car dealer’s advertisements using the term W.A.C. car dealers can advertise a meager payment by disclaiming the amount is only available to people with excellent or perfect credit.

-2010 Toyota Corolla
+2019 Toyota Corolla

 When you see the symbol after the payment, you should look for the disclaimer and match up the character beside the payment.
 In this case, you would see *With Approved Credit.